 VanderCook College of Music traces its origins to 1909 when the legendary Hale A. VanderCook opened his cornet school on Chicago’s west side.
 The school grew quickly and became a four-year college in the 1930’s.
 VanderCook was one of the first three institutions in the country to offer a degree in music education.

 VanderCook has been housed in its current location, a Mies van der Rohe building at 3140 S. Federal Street on the Illinois Institute of Technology campus, since 1996.
+VanderCook’s current space served as the “technical center” of a set of three buildings designed by van der Rohe and built for the Association of American Railroads (AAR).
+These three buildings were later deeded to the Illinois Institute of Technology when the AAR moved its operations to Pueblo, Colorado in the 1990’s.
 At the time VanderCook moved to this location, enrollment was about 60 students.
-Today, VanderCook has approximately 150 students using the same space that 60 did some 15 years ago.
-Rehearsal rooms are over-crowded, our students do not have adequate places to practice, and the college has never had a dedicated performance area.
+Today, VanderCook has over 125 students using the same space.
+Since moving to this location, VanderCook has also expanded its outreach to various school music ensembles and students throughout the year attracting an additional 12,000 students annually.
+Today the college finds itself with rehearsal rooms that are over-crowded and students being unable to find adequate places to practice.
+In addition, the college has never had its own dedicated performance area.

-In addition to the transformation of this second building, VanderCook will modify its existing facility by expanding and increasing the library, creating additional classroom space, developing a distance-learning center, and creating additional teaching/practice areas.
+In addition to the transformation of this second building, VanderCook will modify its existing facility by expanding and increasing the library, creating additional classroom space, while providing additional teaching/practice areas.

 The college has never had a greater need than it does now.
 Simply stated, the college is out of space.
 In order to provide our students the educational facilities they need and deserve and to meet the needs of our curriculum we must expand, upgrade, and enhance VanderCook’s campus.